 Ben Lomond

-The one that got away – unfortunately, I missed out on Ben Lomond on my trip to Queenstown.
+The one that got away – unfortunately, I missed out on Ben Lomond on my trips to Queenstown.
 This is a very challenging, full-day hike.
 Although it’s only 15km, there’s approximately 1450 meters of elevation gain.
 Don’t underestimate it!
 You can miss out on some of the tough climb by taking the Queenstown Gondola up, and starting the trail from there.
 Alternatively, take the Tiki Trail up, or do the full hike starting from Thompson Street Trailhead.
 Give yourself plenty of time, and pack all the water and snacks you’ll need for the day!

 Distance: 15km (1450 meters of elevation gain)